serokell/tezos-packaging-stable/.github/CONTRIBUTING.md

   - To stop building protocol-specific binaries for a protocol, but keep supporting it in multi-protocol binaries, `./proto allow`.
   - To deprecate a protocol, `./proto ignore ...`.
-- Note that this script is location sensitive, and required to be used from `scripts` folder
+- Note that this script is location sensitive, and required to be used from the `scripts` folder.
 ### Nix specific maintenance

 All nix related files are located in the [nix](../nix) directory.